alumina-lang/alumina/docs/lang_guide.md

 /* ... */
 ```

 Alumina allows a reference to be taken of any expression, including rvalues.
-If the referencee is a rvalue, the expression will be promoted to a temporary variable that is valid for the duration of the enclosing function (not block!).
+If the referencee is an rvalue, the expression will be promoted to a temporary variable that is valid for the duration of the enclosing function (not block!).

 ```rust
 let one_ptr = &(1 + 1);